LesFerch/DragOptions/README.md

 ## Usage and memory impact

 When left running as a system tray app, DragOptions uses around 5-6 MB RAM.
-It's only necessary to leave it running for the `Disable right-click drag` option. if you only use it to change drag sensitivity or double-click sensitivity, there's no need to leave it running.
+It's only necessary to leave it running for the `Disable right-click drag` option.
+If you only use it to change drag sensitivity or double-click sensitivity, there's no need to leave it running.

 ## How to Download and Install